isaacdenny/csc2410/lab8/README.md

 ---

 The rest of the assembly code sets up printf, calls it, and cleans up the stack and registers before returning similar to the other examples.

-## Reflection

-What I learned from observing if-statements and loops in assembly